bxparks/AceButton/README.md

 #### EventHandler Parameters

-The `EventHandler` function received 3 parameters from the `AceButton`:
+The `EventHandler` function receives 3 parameters from the `AceButton`:

 * `aceButton`
     * pointer to the `AceButton` instance that generated this event